propelorm/propelorm.github.com/documentation/reference/schema.markdown

 * `baseClass` allows you to specify a default base class that all generated Propel objects should extend (in place of `propel.om.BaseObject`).
 * `defaultPhpNamingMethod` the default naming method to use for tables of this database.
 Defaults to `underscore`, which transforms table names into CamelCase phpNames.
 * `heavyIndexing` adds indexes for each component of the primary key (when using composite primary keys).
+* `identifierQuoting` quotes all identifiers (table name, column names) in DDL and SQL queries.
+This is necessary if you use reserved words as table or column name.
 * `tablePrefix` adds a prefix to all the SQL table names.

 ### table element ###